General Info

 Children attend regular assemblies throughout the week and they are an important element of the school's life.
 Teachers and pupils frequently conduct assemblies which vary in nature and content, but continually emphasise the values of participation, sharing and enjoyment.

-Parents also have the right to withdraw their children from assembly.
-Again, parents wanting to exercise this right should make their wishes known to the Principal, in writing.
+Parents/carers also have the right to withdraw their children from assembly.
+Again, parents/carers wanting to exercise this right should make their wishes known to the Principal, in writing.

 ATTENDANCE AND REGISTRATION

-All children should attend school for the 190 days which the law requires, unless they are ill.
+All pupils should attend school for the 190 days which the law requires, unless they are ill.

 School starts at 9.00 am with class registration.